drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 There are two types of emojis according to Guibon et al..
 Western emojis (e.g. :D) are encoded in only one or two characters, whereas Eastern emojis (e.g. ¯ \ (ツ) / ¯) are a longer combination of characters of a vertical nature.
 Emojis play an important role in the sentiment of texts, particularly in tweets.

+When it comes to sentiment analysis, emojis can add a lot of value to understanding the overall sentiment of a text, particularly in social media platforms such as Twitter.
+Emojis can often convey emotions and attitudes that are difficult to express through words alone.